audacity/audacity.github.io/src/content/blog/Introducing-Musehub.md

 * Muse Group apps: including Audacity, MuseScore4 and Tonebridge.
 * Elements: free looping sound clips.
 Drop them easily into your Audacity performances or podcasts.
-* Muse FX: effects plug-ins including reverb, delay, compress and more, for fine-tuning your MuseScore 4 or Audacity projects.
+* Muse FX: effects plugins including reverb, delay, compress and more, for fine-tuning your MuseScore 4 or Audacity projects.
 * Muse Sounds: premium collections of sampled instruments, including keys, strings, brass, woodwind, percussion, choirs and electronics.
 Hear your MuseScore 4 or StaffPad compositions played back in astonishing detail with these moving — and completely free — preset packs.
 * Much more on the way: Muse Hub is expanding.
 Look out for more creative apps and sounds in the future.